 More than one service is likely to become involved.
-It is expected that the updated early help assessment will provide clear analysis and rationale for both the family and other services that Level 3 Intensive threshold has now been met.
+It's expected that the updated early help assessment will provide clear analysis and rationale for both the family and other services that Level 3 Intensive threshold has now been met.

 Level 4 - specialist

-If a child or young person is in immediate danger call 999.
+If a child or young person is in immediate danger tel: 999.

-If you are concerned that a child is suffering or is at risk of significant harm please contact Call Derbyshire on Tel: 01629 533190 immediately.
+If you're concerned that a child is suffering or is at risk of significant harm please contact Call Derbyshire immediately, tel: 01629 533190.

 All other referrals from professionals should be completed using the request for support form.